aospapp/aosp/external/pigweed/pw_rpc/docs.rst

   // Declare the pw_rpc server with the HDLC channel. pw::rpc::Server server(channels);

-  pw::rpc::TheService the_service;
+  foo::bar::TheService the_service;
+  pw::rpc::SomeOtherService some_other_service;

   void RegisterServices() {
-    // Register the foo.bar.TheService example service.
+    // Register the foo.bar.TheService example service and another service. server.RegisterService(the_service, some_other_service);
-    server.Register(the_service);

-    // Register other services
   }

   int main() {